Blockduino/Randomizer/README.md

 `0xc859b2826d7c39a5cca1f651c053523b45aba64f`

 ### Remote Attestation
 In its final version, the Blockduino board will provide remote attestation with every response to a request.
 With remote attestation, a Blockduino device authenticates its hardware and software configuration to a remote host.
-The goal of remote attestation is to enable contract sending the request to determine the level of trust in the integrity of the platform running on the Blockduino device.
+The goal of remote attestation is to enable the contract sending the request to determine the level of trust in the integrity of the platform running on the Blockduino device.

 > This feature is not available for the Raspberry PI hardware or in any hardware that does not provide a Trusted Execution Environment.